Can we still avoid automatic face detection?

 Second, neither countermeasure is always effective against Facebook's face detector.
 Fig.~\ref{fig:hardexamples} parts~(E) and~(F) shows screenshots of Facebook's image upload process.
-Though they may \emph{reduce} detection rates, both Privacy Visor and CV Dazzle are ineffective for the example images we chose: Facebook detects the face and asks the user to tag the identity.
+Though they may \emph{reduce} detection rates, some countermeasures such as Privacy Visor are ineffective for the example images we chose: Facebook detects the face and asks the user to tag the identity.
 Granted, Facebook could not \emph{always} find the face in either method, but only a few good detections are necessary to begin building a recognition model.

 Many studies also investigate how image appearance affects face detection, albeit usually in a ``How can we make face detection better?'' sense.
 For example, Parris \etal~\cite{fedhd} organized a ``Face and Eye Detection on Hard Datasets'' challenge at IJCB~2011.
 Over a dozen commercial and academic contestants submitted face detection entries.
 The results reveal that state-of-the-art face detectors generally have trouble recognizing faces that are severely out-of-focus or small.